 If someone asked you to pick a number between 1 and 10 that denotes how much adventure you’re experiencing these days, what would it be?
 That’s an interesting question, isn’t it?
-Some of you might be squirming a little right about now, because no one wants to be seen as altogether un-adventuresome, but on the other hand, you like being homebodies and don’t want to judged in your jammies!
+Some of you might be squirming a little right about now, because no one wants to be seen as altogether un-adventuresome, but on the other hand, you like being a homebodies and don’t want to be judged in your jammies.
 Others of us are constantly on the move or planning the next adventure.

 What is an adventure anyway?
 Should it be something like climbing a Colorado Fourteener, or can it be as simple as trying the latest latte on the seasonal menu at Starbucks?

 The answer is yes.
 Experiencing an adventure is simply trying something new.

 In her article, The Many Health Benefits of Trying Something New, Lauren Mazzo says there are plenty of good reasons why we should try new things, including the boost of confidence that can occur when we do it.

 If reading 52 books this year will be a new experience for you, consider it a feat of adventure.
 That shift in focus will help you meet your goal and leave you with a welcome sense of accomplishment.
 Experts say that’s a really healthy thing.

 Whether you’re a new mom at home with a sweet little baby, or a grandmother who has already traveled the world, here are five ways to add a little more adventure to your day – or just encourage you to keep on keeping on.